Budibase/website/content/blog/automation/internal-processes.md

 Think about how stressful it is when you don’t know how to do something.
 As we saw a second ago, process management leads to clear, unambiguous expectations around how tasks should be performed.

-Besides this, many of the specific improvements we’ll explore in the next section will also have a massive impact on morale.
+Besides this, many of the specific business process improvements we’ll explore in the next section will also have a massive impact on morale.

 Chief among these is the fact that removing boring, repetitive, or menial tasks from employees frees them up for more satisfying work.

 For instance, by automating basic paperwork tasks, our team can spend more time on their more challenging, creative, or cognate responsibilities.

+We can also apply the same principles to boosting customer satisfaction.

-## Process improvement strategies
+## How to improve internal business processes: 7 strategies

 Now we have a clear picture of what internal processes are and the role that they play.
 It’s time to think about the different levers we can pull to optimize and improve repeated tasks.